Coronavirus survivors may carry 'superhero' antibodies and hope they can help others | CBC News

 Thaler, a kindergarten teacher from Westchester County, was part of the first nasty cluster of people infected with coronavirus in New York.
 Now fully recovered, she hopes the antibodies she has developed in her blood will help patients or front-line workers fight COVID-19.

 Thaler's symptoms began raging the first week of March, three days after her school shut down.
 She suffered "horrific chills like pins and needles," headaches and a "terrible backache."
-When her fever spiked above 102 degrees, (38.9 C), the virus triggered her asthma, which landed her in the emergency department twice.
+When her fever spiked above 38.9 C, the virus triggered her asthma, which landed her in the emergency department twice.

+She was fortunate.
+A month later, she is virus-free and donating blood to help scientists racing to mine the protective powers of antibodies to help fight the global pandemic.

 "It makes me feel like I can do something positive to help in this incredibly difficult time," she told CBC News outside the blood clinic.